NDA versus Release Form

 What is an NDA?

 NDA stands for “non disclosure agreement”.
 This is something PRODUCTION COMPANIES may send out with its scripts to readers like me.
 This is not because they are afraid *I* will steal their script, though.
 It is because they are afraid rival companies will get the heads-up on their project.

 NDAs usually last between one and three years.
 Projects with an NDA are usually “packaged”.
 This usually means the project has a cast attached and a budget drawn up.
 Maybe they’ve even started production or are in post production.
 Since SO MUCH MONEY can be involved in filmmaking, NDAs can be a good idea.

 That said, even packaged movies sometimes will not ask me to sign NDAs either.
 It’s just not good manners for me to talk about someone else’s project, never mind leak details and B2W never would, anyway.

 What is a release form?

 A lot of new writers believe release forms are so ruthless production companies can RIP WRITERS OFF with abandon.
 This is not the case.
 The production company is instead merely protecting itself from lawsuits from those new writers who believe all prodcos are out to rip off writers.
-After all, given the amount of ever popular ideas and similar specs doing the rounds, there is a stronger than average chance a writer *will* see a similar idea to theirs go into production and then go off on one legally about it.
-Better to sidestep the problem before it becomes an issue – hence release forms.
+But why would they do this?

-As a writer, should I send NDAs out with my spec?
+As a writer, should I send an NDA with my spec?